protocol-1903/what-items-do-i-have/readme.md

 Icons borrowed from [flib](https://mods.factorio.com/mod/flib)

-Requested by Tinyboss on the factorio forums
+Requested by Tinyboss on the factorio forums, showcase by Factorio Mod Tips on YouTube.

 If you have a mod idea, let me know and I can look into it.